ayushwant/Dev-Discoveries/README.md

-# LearningStacks
+# Dev-Discoveries

-This repository will contain all the codes that I write to learn new Stacks
+This repository will contain all the codes that I write to learn/explore new technologies